British Rail Class 421

+Design

 Standard units

 The standard units contained only passenger accommodation, and formed the bulk of the fleet.
 They were unusual in that all four traction motors were mounted on one non-driving motor coach.
 Units consisted of two driving trailers, sandwiching the non-driving motor coach and an intermediate trailer.

 Units were built in two batches.
 'Phase 1' units were built from 1963 to 1966 for the Brighton Line, and were numbered 7301-7336.
 These were followed in 1970-72 by the 'Phase 2' units, built primarily for the Portsmouth line, numbered 7337-7438.

 4Big units

 The 4Big units were similar to the standard units, but contained a buffet car in place of the intermediate trailer.

-These units were also built in two batches.
-'Phase 1' units were built in 1965/66, and were numbered 7031-48.
-'Phase 2' units were built in 1970, and were numbered 7049-7058.
+They were also built in two batches - 'Phase 1' units were built in 1965/66, and were numbered 7031-48; 'Phase 2' units were built in 1970, and were numbered 7049-7058.

 The 4Big fleet were initially classified as Class 420 by British Rail under the TOPS system introduced in 1968, and then Class 422.